 The next step is to connect your email marketing service.
 The good news is that OptinMonster supports many popular providers.

-You’ll need to click on the ‘Add New Integration’ button.
+You’ll need to go ot the ‘Intergration’ tab at the top and then click on the ‘Add New Integration’ button.
 You should find your email service in the drop down menu.

 After that, you need to make the campaign active.
 Simply click on the Published tab at the top of the screen and then click on the Publish button.